uptonking/note4yaoo/lib-editor-prosemirror-issues-stars.md

   - when the node attributes of the custom nodeView change and therefore the underlying doc changes, I just replace the node and all works as expected.
   - But now I would like to communicate to the nodeView, without actually changing the node.
 So I tried to set from my plugin a node decoration on that nodeview (putting my payload into the spec argument).
   - Unfortunately at my custom nodeView, the `update` method (where I expect to get access to the payload in the decoration spec object) never gets called.
-- Is this the recommended way to communicate from a plugin to a NodeView?
+- **Is this the recommended way to communicate from a plugin to a NodeView**?
   - I have a similar situation where a plugin gets external data that various NodeViews use.
   - I need those NodeViews to update (re-render) themselves when that external data changes.
-So I really just need a way to tell prosemirror to re-render the NodeViews.
+  - So I really just need a way to tell prosemirror to re-render the NodeViews.
   - From this thread it seems possible to decorate the NodeViews and then update the decorations when the external data changes.
   - The decoration change will then trigger prosemirror to re-render the NodeViews.
   - It seems like a round about way to force a re-render but if its the best way then I’ll do it